Houston Truck Accident Lawyer

 The amount of damages you recover will be a combination of medical bills and other expenses, as well as wages you may have earned while you are recovering.
 However, as you can see, there are also potential damages that are more difficult to calculate.

 It’s impossible, really, to put a price tag on pain and suffering.
 For this reason, if you are seeking compensation in a personal injury claim, it is essential that you have an attorney experienced in personal injury.
-An experienced attorney like Trey Barton can use his personal experience and knowledge to make sure you get the compensation you deserve.

 For a free consultation, call 832-916-2526 or fill out the case review today!